This episode originally aired on Nov. 3, 2018.

 Artist Abigail DeVille creates macro-sized art installations that bring stories of marginalized communities to vivid life.
-Her site specific works — like “The American Future,” on view at PICA this weekend — use found objects, architectural forms, and natural materials.
+Her site specific works — like “The American Future,” which was on view at PICA this winter — use found objects, architectural forms, and natural materials.
 They’re fantastically complex and immersive, inviting you to stroll around, or sit and contemplate her inquiries into the most highly redacted American narratives.

 “The American Future” took a full year of preparation and research.
-Taking as her point of departure the ideals of Thomas Jefferson, it’s structured around massive forms recalling Monticello and other neoclassical archetypes.
-But her assemblies juxtapose these powerful forms with reminders that American philosophies haven’t always matched up with American practice — from Jefferson’s slaveholding to modern-day Portland’s breathtaking housing crisis (the installation incorporates thousands of back issues of “Street Roots,” Portland’s weekly street newspaper).
+Taking as her point of departure the ideals of Thomas Jefferson, DeVille structured the exhibit around massive forms recalling Monticello and other neoclassical archetypes.
+But her assemblies juxtapose these powerful forms with reminders that American philosophies haven’t always matched up with American practice — from Jefferson’s slaveholding to modern-day Portland’s breathtaking housing crisis (the installation incorporated thousands of back issues of “Street Roots,” Portland’s weekly street newspaper).

 Portland writer Leni Zumas’ novel “Red Clocks” imagines a world in which reproductive rights for women have been more or less eliminated.
-Her future, not terribly distant from 2018, is built around an ideology rooted in traditional gender roles.
-Zumas introduces us to four women, and weaves their lives together in a narrative that’s satisfied readers, and her own questions about biology and identity.
+Her future, not terribly distant from 2019, is built around an ideology rooted in traditional gender roles.
+Zumas introduces us to four women and weaves their lives together in a narrative that’s satisfied readers and her own questions about biology and identity.

 If you wanted a soundtrack for a journey into our collective fantasies, the latest record from the band Typhoon, “Offerings,” might be the thing.
 This 10-piece outfit fronted by Kyle Morton has never lacked for ambition.
 But the high-concept music in this record raises the bar.